-The role of the quadratic scalar field coupling becomes remarkably evident in the ultrarelativistic limit, leading to significant improvement in battery performance over that obtained through a linear environmental coupling.
-Though in absolute terms, the magnitude of the battery ergodicity for linear coupling exceeds that in the case of quadratic coupling, this effect seems to be more than compensated by the behaviour of antiergodicity.
+The role of the quadratic scalar field coupling becomes remarkably evident both in the non-relativistic and in the relativistic limit, leading to significant improvement in battery performance over that obtained through a linear environmental coupling.
+The magnitude of the battery ergodicity for quadratic coupling exceeds that in the case of linear coupling.
 The quantum battery capacity, taking into account both the ergodicity and antiergodicity, encodes the overall figure of merit for storing energy \cite{Mir2023}.
 Our results show that battery capacity is much better preserved through quadratic coupling under acceleration.

 Similarly, we find that the difference in the charging efficiency between the quadratic and linear coupling scenarios grows with acceleration, again providing a striking example of enhancement of the quantum battery performance through quadratic environmental coupling in the relativistic scenario.
-The analysis contained in the present work inspires related investigations into the behavior of other quantities of interest in quantum thermodynamics \cite{Myers_2022} in the presense of nonlinear environmental couplings.
-Moreover, in the upcoming scenario for development of quantum technologies, formulation of techniques to preserve quantum coherence through environmental engineering is likely to play a key role \cite{Koch_2016, Uchiyama_2018}.
+The analysis contained in the present work inspires related investigations into the behaviour of other quantities of interest in quantum thermodynamics \cite{Myers_2022} in the presence of nonlinear environmental couplings.

+In real physical scenario, this kind of quadratic environmental coupling can be introduced through parametric pumping and other simulation techniques intrinsic to superconducting circuits \cite{ann2022tp}, hybrid spin-nanomechanical oscillators \cite{wang2016method, munoz2018hybrid}, trapped ions \cite{felicetti2015spectral, cheng2018nonlinear, puebla2019quantum, cong2020selective}, and ultracold atoms \cite{schneeweiss2018cold, dareau2018observation}.
+Experiments with superconducting artificial atoms have already shown non-dipolar couplings \cite{goetz2018parity}.
+Moreover, in the upcoming scenario for the development of quantum technologies, the formulation of techniques to preserve quantum coherence through environmental engineering is likely to play a key role \cite{Koch_2016, Uchiyama_2018}.
 Our results should motivate further studies on different types of environmental couplings for quantum heat engines in relativistic regimes.